 The quiz is a fun way to discuss how you give and receive love and may be worth exploring if you and your partner feel on different pages.

-If you feel like your love language needs a tune-up, please go ahead and give me a call!
+If you feel like your love language needs a tune-up, maybe couples counseling will help?
+Please go ahead and give me a call!
 716.634.2600

 Tacianna Indovina, PhD